HerringtonDarkholme/yats.vim/README.md

 Config
 ----
-`let g:yats_host_keyword = 1`: configure yats to highlight host specific keywords like `addEventListener`.
+* `let g:yats_host_keyword = 1`: configure yats to highlight host specific keywords like `addEventListener`.
 Default is 1.
 Set it 0 to turn off highlighting.

+* Note: `set re=1` explicitly in your vimrc.
+Old regexp engine will incur performance issues for yats and old engine is usually turned on by other plugins.

 Credits
 -------